Australia and New Zealand Daylight Saving Time 2012

 Daylight saving time (DST) starts in Australia (except some areas) on Sunday, October 7, 2012, when clocks spring forward 1 hour from (02:00) local time to 3am (03:00).
 New Zealand started DST one week earlier on Sunday, September 30, 2012.

 Where do the clocks turn?

-- Lord Howe Island – the clocks move 30 minutes ahead, instead of one hour forward.
+- Lord Howe Island – clocks move 30 minutes forward (instead of 1 hour).

 Several Time Zones